Luminex Licensed Technologies Partner Spotlight: Oncimmune®

 Recently, Dulieu and his colleagues got a request from a pharmaceutical client working on vaccine development: could they conjugate antibodies to beads for use with xMAP analyzers?
 The team got started with small batches of beads and quickly ramped up as the project expanded.

 Now, RD-Biotech works directly with Luminex as a Licensed Technologies Partner, which Dulieu says gives his team better access to reagents and customer support.
-They’re already looking to expand their service offerings around xMAP Technology, and purchased a visit our website.
+They’re already looking to expand their service offerings around xMAP Technology, and purchased a Luminex® 200™ System, which has allowed them to utilize xMAP kits and deliver results.
+“We have been able to develop our business with this technology,” Dulieu says.

 For Research Use Only.
 Not for use in diagnostic procedures.